SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 This distinction is not visible when the captured variable has reference semantics.
+For example,
-For example, in the code below, there are still two things named ``x``, a variable in the outer scope and a constant in the inner scope, but because of reference semantics they both refer to the same object.
+there are two things named ``x`` in the code below, a variable in the outer scope and a constant in the inner scope, but they both refer to the same object because of reference semantics.

 .. testcode:: capture-list-reference-semantics